-Of the different electric types of electric heaters that are used across a number of different industries, the flanged immersion or circulation type are perhaps the most widely used as a method for heating tanks.
+Different electric types of electric heaters that are used across a number of different industries.
+The flanged immersion or circulation type are perhaps the most widely used as a method for heating tanks.
 To understand how they work; when idle, the elements of the immersion heater remain within the heating tank while submerged within a process fluid until its desired temperature is reached through a natural process of convection.

 With respect to the circulation types of these heaters, the heating process differs from that of the immersion heater in that its heating element reaches desired temperatures through a process that involves immersing its element into a vessel containing the process fluids.
 In doing so, those fluids are forcibly heated via convection as opposed to being done so naturally, resulting in the reverse of what happens with an immersion heater.